AI vs Hand Restoration

 Facial texture and expression

 AI restoration often softens fine facial texture in an attempt to clean the image.
-Hand restoration focuses on repairing damage while preserving natural tonal variation and expression.
+Hand restoration focuses on repairing damage while preserving natural tonal variation, expression and recognisable likeness.

 • Texture preserved without over-smoothing